cuckydev/SoniCPort/README.md

 ## Disclaimer
 This project is not endorsed by SEGA or Sonic Team.

+The license included ONLY applies to my own code, all of which is stored in `src/Backend/`.
+Everything else is code ported from the Sonic 1 engine, which belongs to SEGA and Sonic Team.

 ## Credits
 Sonic Retro - Sonic 1 Disassembly